Updated June 12, 2023

 - Support for internationalization is provided.

 - C# is deliberate to be appropriate to write applications for hosted and embedded systems, ranging from the very large that use the complicated OS, down to the very small having dedicated functions.

 - Although C# applications are economical with stare at to memory and the processing power necessity, the language cannot contend directly with performance and size with C or assembly language.

-Head To Head Comparison Between C vs C# (Infographics)
+Head To Head Comparison Between C and C# (Infographics)

-Below is the top 6 difference between C and C#
+Below is the top 6 difference between C vs C#